 What a buyer usually wants to know is how much is your business worth without you in it.
 Starting with the “end in mind” is not something most of us do.
-Getting legal tidy up work finished well before the business is for sale will pay off in the price and speed of your sale and the price you achieve.
+Getting legal tidy up work finished well before the business is for sale will pay off in the speed of your sale and the price you achieve.

 Have long key contracts